Judge Averil Rothrock

 Requests for Oral Argument on Non-Dispositive Motions

 If you wish to have oral argument on a non-dispositive motion, please note the motion without oral argument and note "ORAL ARGUMENT REQUESTED" on the first page of your motion or opposition.
 Judge Rothrock will consider the request when she reviews the motion on the date noted for hearing without oral argument.
-If the Court decides to allow oral argument, the bailiff will contact all parties to schedule a date and time for oral argument on the motion.
-If the Court declines to set oral argument, you will receive a courtesy copy of any order that is entered.
+If the Court decides to allow oral argument, the bailiff will contact all parties to schedule a date and time for oral argument on the motion or the Court may issue a written order.

 Dispositive Motions and Hearing Requests